exercism/automated-tests/docs/interface.md

       "name": "Test that the thing works",
       "status": "fail",
       "message": "Expected 42 but got 123123",
-      "output": "Debugging information output by the user" }
+      "output": "Debugging information output by the user", "cmd": "answerToTheUltimateQuestion()",
+      "expected": "42"
+    }
   ]
 }